EnglishZorrito, the one and only!

 Why does my bill go up in winter even when the kWh price doesn't change much?
 Because you use more kWh: heating, longer lighting hours, heavier appliance use.
 The main driver of your bill isn't the €/kWh, it's how much you consume.

 Is there a price cap?
 The gas-price cap (the so-called "Iberian exception") was a temporary measure and is no longer in force.
 The wholesale price is set freely in OMIE.
+PVPC has its own smoothing via the futures component since 2024, but that's not a cap.

 Related concepts